 Heinrich law needed to:

-Our first step was to establish liability: We proved the drunk driver was clearly at fault for our client’s devasting injuries.
+As an expert pedestrian accident law firm, our first step was to establish liability: We proved the drunk driver was clearly at fault for our client’s devasting injuries.
 Our next step was to identify all potential sources of recovery – all insurance policies that might provide compensation to our client.
 Finally, we focused on educating the insurance carriers regarding the seriousness of our client’s injuries and their impact on our client’s life.

 We immediately collaborated with law enforcement to identify the drunk driver who nearly killed our client.
 Our investigation determined that he was driving a borrowed vehicle.
 We then identified the insurance policies of both the driver and the owner of the vehicle.